Home » Posts tagged 'drug law'

 *With thanks to Jerry Dorey for helpful edits and suggestions!

 The so called ‘War on Drugs’ never existed.
 The idea that there is or has been a war against drugs is a lie, it’s classic prohibition propaganda.
 There has never been a campaign against drugs.
 Let me explain.
 Society and governments have always appreciated the wide ranging benefits and pleasures derived from drugs.
 Drugs have never been as popular as they are now.
 The availability, promotion and use of pharmaceutical and legally approved drugs such as caffeine, alcohol, tobacco and sugar, has never been greater.
-However, prohibition propaganda has resulted in these drugs escaping under the radar of the prohibitionist drug discourse so that they are conveniently excluded and not perceived as drugs.
+However, prohibition propaganda has conveniently resulted in these drugs escaping under the radar of the prohibitionist drug discourse, and these substances are incorrectly, not perceived as drugs.